Skip to main content

 • “I Want to Believe is incredibly atmospheric.”

-• “Great game, with a fantastic atmosphere of a small US town in the mountains.”
+• “Great game, great atmosphere of the small US town in mountains.”

 • gameplay